Henry Collen: Portrait photographer

-The distinguishing feature of Henry Collen's photographic portraits was the fact that as an artist, he could touch up his portraits with paint.
+The distinguishing feature of Henry Collen's photographic portraits was that as an artist, he could touch up his portraits with paint.
 When he enhanced with paint, he was able to charge a bit more for them.
 Unfortunately, as time has passed, the silver of the photographs has faded, but the paint has not, so the portraits have an uneven, exaggerated, faded and sometimes splotchy look.
 It is thought that this is one reason why Collen's work in photography has not been recognised as it may have been if the portraits had remained intact.

 Scientific photography

 In the 1844-46 period, Collen interacted with inventor Francis Ronalds, Honorary Director of the Kew Observatory.
 Ronalds was developing machines to make continuous recordings of the variations of meteorological parameters using photography.
 Collen in fact published the first paper written on the instruments.
 Ronalds put on record that "Collen claims a share in my inventions unjustly"; his view was that Collen’s advice to him had concerned only photographic processing techniques.
 Ronalds went on to build and describe various different photo-recording machines in a series of reports and papers, which were employed in observatories around the world until well into the 20th century.